block-foundation/index-decentralized-applications/README.md

 * [Deltachat](https://delta.chat): Deltachat offers a messaging experience similar to Telegram or Whatsapp but without tracking or central control.
 It utilizes the expansive and diverse e-mail server network to facilitate communication.
 Chat is possible with anyone if you have their e-mail address, no need for them to install DeltaChat, a standard e-mail account is all you need.
 * [Demonsaw](https://www.demonsaw.com): A secure and anonymous application for sharing information that prioritizes user control of data and simplicity of security.
 * [Fred](https://github.com/hyphanet/fred): A Freenet reference daemon.
 Also referred to as: freenetproject.org.
+* [Friends ☠️](https://github.com/moose-team/friends): A web-based peer-to-peer chat application.
+Note that this project is currently in alpha testing phase.
 * [I2P](https://geti2p.net): An anonymous network providing a simple layer that applications can use to send messages to each other securely and anonymously.
 * [ipfs-chat](https://github.com/SomajitDey/ipfs-chat): Secure, terminal-based chatrooms utilizing IPFS that work across LAN and internet (including NAT traversal).
 Supports private messaging and file/directory sharing.
 * [Jami](https://jami.net/): A free, universal communication platform that respects user's privacy and freedoms.
 Jami has desktop and mobile apps for text messaging, video and audio calls, file transfer, and video conferencing.
 * [Keet](https://keet.io): A peer-to-peer video and chat platform.
 It is private, encrypted
+* [Meshenger](https://github.com/meshenger-app/meshenger-android): A Voice/Video Android phone app that operates on local LAN and doesn't require internet access, servers, or accounts.
 * [Orbit](https://github.com/haadcode/orbit): Distributed, serverless, peer-to-peer chat application on IPFS.

 ### VOIP